 Political Studies Review (PSR) provides a unique intellectual space for rigorous high-quality peer reviewed original research across political science and the study of politics in related fields that aims at stimulating wide-ranging debate and cutting edge discussion of current disputes and issues in the discipline within the UK and internationally.
-The journal seeks to bridge the intellectual boundary of why political science matters through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the scholarly community.
-PSR welcomes original and rigorous research articles, far-reaching and stimulating state-of-the-art articles, and short contributions to the PSR Professional Sections.
+The journal seeks to demonstrate the essential utility of political science through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the scholarly community.
+PSR welcomes original and rigorous research articles, far-reaching and stimulating state-of-the-art articles, and shorter contributions presenting early results, new ideas, or interesting hypotheses that had to be rejected.
 PSR is one of the Political Studies Association’s flagship journals.

-Political Studies Review (PSR) provides a unique intellectual space for rigorous high-quality peer reviewed original research across politics, political science and related fields.
+Political Studies Review (PSR) provides a unique intellectual space for rigorous high-quality peer reviewed original research across political science and related fields.
 It aims to stimulate wide-ranging debate and cutting edge discussion of current disputes and issues in the discipline both within the UK and across the globe.
-The journal seeks to bridge the intellectual boundary of why political science matters through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the scholarly community.
+The journal seeks to demonstrate the essential utility of political science through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the scholarly community.
 It therefore aims to be more eclectic in terms of content, style and subject matter to maximise public reach.

-1) Original research articles: The journal is a forum for innovative, rigorous and original work of significance to the discipline with a comparative focus and/or which cut across traditional scholarly fields and push forwards disciplinary boundaries.
+1) Original research articles: the journal is a forum for innovative, rigorous and original work of significance to the discipline.
+Such work may be theoretical in nature, it may have a comparative focus, and/or it may cut across traditional scholarly fields and push disciplinary boundaries.